mishelashala/intro-to-ddd/003-strategic-design.md

 As mentioned above, by describing and delimiting the bounded contexts in a project we can achieve an inverse conway manouver.
 Avobe there are some team topologies listed that emerge when we follow this approach.

+### Upstream-Downstream Relationship Between Teams

+The upstream-downstream relationships between teams is an analogy of the flow of the water of the river.
+A person located downstream the river is at the mercy of whatever the person upstream the river throws at the water.

+This relationship arises when there's a dependency between two (2) teams.
+The downstream team depends on the work of the upstream team in order to succeed.

+One common example of this relationship is a team that is developing a UI library that is gonna be used by other team.
+The team that is developing the UI library is the upstream team in this example, and the team using that UI library is the downstream team.

+The upstream team not only, in some circunstances, slow down significatively the work of the downstream team, but it can also make the downstream team fail at delivery.

 [^modular-monoliths]: See [Modular Monoliths](http://www.kamilgrzybek.com/design/modular-monolith-primer/)
 [^micro-services]: See [Microservices](https://en.wikipedia.org/wiki/Microservices) on Wikipedia
 [^inverse-conway-s-manouver]: See [Inverse Conway's Manouver](https://ctocraft.com/blog/how-can-the-inverse-conway-manoeuvre-help-drive-organisational-change/)